mahmoud/zerover/entries/about.md

 Version 0.0.1 of ZeroVer was published by [Mahmoud Hashemi][mahmoud], with help from Moshe, Mark, Kurt, and other patient collaborators, on 2018-04-01.
 ZeroVer is satire, [please do not use it][poes].
-We sincereley hope no project release schedules were harmed as a result of this humble attempt at programmer humor.
+We sincerely hope no project release schedules were harmed as a result of this humble attempt at programmer humor.

 [poes]: https://en.wikipedia.org/wiki/Poe%27s_law